roschlau/catana/README.md

 - A management tool for your personal tasks and projects
 - A file manager (possibly.
 Let's see if we get there)

-Catana is not, and will probably never be:
+Catana is not, and will likely never be:
-- A team collaboration tool.
+- A collaboration tool.
 I want this to work for me and my personal life.
-Adding any kind of collaboration aspect would be a cross-cutting concern that massively complicates every aspect of how Catana works and needs to be developed.
-You might find ways to make it work well enough, but it's never going to be a primary concern.
+Adding any kind of collaboration functionality would be a cross-cutting concern that massively complicates every aspect of how Catana works and needs to be developed.
+You might find ways to make it work well enough for you, but it's not going to be a primary concern for the foreseeable future.

 ## Why not use [Obsidian](https://obsidian.md) or [Logseq](https://logseq.com)?
 I tried.
 Neither of them really clicked for me the way that Tana did, although Logseq came close.
 I attribute most of their shortcomings to being not only local-first, but markdown-first.
 I care about the former, but not that much about the latter.
 Going markdown-first forces them into compromises that I don't agree with: